emotion-js/emotion/docs/typescript.md

 ## preact-emotion

 Types are almost same with `react-emotion` package.
+However, the typing use Preact component types like ComponentConstructor and FunctionalComponent instead of React component types.

 ## create-emotion